Award Descriptions & All-Star Rules

 6th Man or 6th Star

-Journeyman teaches the importance of teamwork and effort regardless of how great your skills are.
-Everyone brings something to the team or they bring it down.
-A 6th Man or 6th Star is a very consistent player.
-There may only be 5 players on the court at any given time, but the 6th Man or 6th Star is always there to do whatever task is asked of them.
-They may not be the highest scorer or pull down 15 rebounds, but they are always invested in the game.
-They never gives less than they are capable of and constantly set the tone for effort that the rest of the team should follow.
+ry consistent and reliable player.
+There may only be 5 players on the court at any given time, but the 6th Man or 6th Star is hard working, fundamentally sound and productive.
+They never give less than they are capable of and constantly set the tone for effort that the rest of the team should follow.

 Best Defensive Player